aireilly/openshift-mkdocs/docs/scalability_and_performance/planning-your-environment-according-to-object-maximums.md

     required pods per cluster / total number of nodes = expected pods per node

-## How to plan your environment according to application requirements
+## How to plan your environment according to application requirements {#how-to-plan-according-to-application-requirements_object-limits}

 Consider an example application environment: